 With four recent assaults in the Fairfax City-Burke area, Fairfax County Police encourage residents to be smart and take precautions when using trails, parks, paths and remote roadways.

-Police reported a 16-year-old girl was grabbed in the woods where Pickett Road ends (near Frost Middle School) while walking home from W.T.
-Woodson High School on March 19.
+where Pickett Road ends (near Frost Middle School) while walking home from on March 19.
 Police said the suspect is 18-27 years old, 5-feet 8-inches tall, about 170 pounds, with short black hair.
 He was wearing a white t-shirt and shorts at the time of the attack.

 Police responded to a report of a 27-year-old woman who was power walking around noon April 14, when she was grabbed by a man on a wooded trail off of Danbury Forest Drive near Braddock and Rolling roads.
 The victim yelled, fled the trail and called police for help.
 The man was described as Hispanic, between 5-feet 6-inches to 5-feet 9-inches tall and around 150-170 pounds.
 He was professionally attired in a white, buttoned shirt and a dark vest, black slacks and black shoes.